brettschneider/ai-ohio-psychics/README.md

 chatbot does not utilize the webpack proxy, it talks directly to the API so that the token streaming looks nice in the browser.

+**DISCLAIMER** This code is provided for demonstration purposes only and it provided with no warranty of guarantee.
+Use it at your own peril.